ncatlab/nlab-content/pages/490.md

 +-- {: .num_remark}
 ###### Remark

-The full axiom of choice states that every surjection $X \to A$ has a section; hence that in the above $P$ may be chose to be $A$ itself.
+The full axiom of choice states that every surjection $X \to A$ has a section; hence that in the above $P$ may be chosen to be $A$ itself.

 =--